Sex abuse lawsuit against Prince Andrew settled, lawyers say - NewsBreak

 Giuffre sued Andrew in August.
 The American accused the British royal of sexually abusing her when she was 17 while she traveled with financier Jeffrey Epstein.

-Andrew has strenuously denied Giuffre’s allegations and attempted to get the lawsuit tossed.Prince Andrew gives up membership of prestigious golf club
+Andrew has strenuously denied Giuffre’s allegations and attempted to get the lawsuit tossed.New restaurant opens in northeast Oklahoma City

 Attached to the letter by Boies was a statement that read: “Virginia Giuffre and Prince Andrew have reached an out of court settlement.
 The parties will file a stipulated dismissal upon Ms. Giuffre’s receipt of the settlement (the sum of which is not being disclosed).